Cerro de Pasco: Mining center

+Originally known as Villa de Pasco, the settlement's origins were as a mining town dating from 1578.

 Cerro de Pasco became one of the world's richest silver producing areas after silver was discovered there in 1630.
 It is still an active mining center.

 The Spanish mined the rich Cerro de Pasco silver-bearing oxide ore deposits since colonial times.
 Sulfide minerals are more common in the Atacocha district however.

 Francisco Uville arranged for steam engines made by Richard Trevithick of Cornwall, England, to be installed in Cerro de Pasco in 1816 to pump water from the mines and allow lower levels to be reached.

 However, fighting in the Peruvian War of Independence brought production to a halt from 1820 to 1825.

 Three major mines in the area include the Machcan, Atacocha, and Milpo.
 Silver ore occurs in hydrothermal veins or as sulfides and clay minerals replacing the Jurassic Pucara limestone.
 Porphyry dacite stocks are found intruded near the Atacocha and Milpo mines along the Atacocha Fault.
 Compania Minera Atacocha started operations at the Atacocha Mine in 1936.
 Ore minerals include galena and sphalerite.

+The ore bodies that were deposited through the hydrothermal veins came from late-stage volcanism of a caldera system.
+The volcanic activity reoccurred periodically, leading to dykes, increased fracturing, and subsidence.
+With the subsidence came increased accommodation for sedimentation.
+The fractures within the rock allowed for hydrothermal activity to flow within the strata.
+This in turn left behind the veins of galena and sphalerite found within the Pucara limestone.
+Further evidence of this hydrothermal activity can be found in the massive pyrite veins within the carbonate rock.
+Within the faulted areas of the limestone can be found black chert.
+This chert, while not a primary ore body still contains some low grade Pb-Zn-Ag ore.

 Contamination of the environment by lead, cadmium and other heavy metals has precipitated a public health crisis in the city, but a 2006 law proposing to evacuate all inhabitants and relocate the city has not yet culminated in concrete action.

+The United States "colony"

+During the twentieth century, the United States contributed to railroad construction and Andean "progressive infrastructure", even as gilded U.S. companies superseded Spain as the dominant resource extractors in Cerro de Pasco.
+The "American colony" that had emerged at the apex of the Andes, "the very roof of the world", garnered attention from an array of writers, including Frank G. Carpenter.
+His 1913 travel narrative of Cerro de Pasco, published in a number of popular periodicals the next year, brought the U.S. Andean community to life for U.S. reading publics.
+Almost two hundred miles from the Peruvian coastline, Carpenter had encountered an "American industrial center", a "foreign colony" sustained by "American money."
+Copper had captivated "American capitalists" and launched a Gilded Age investment frenzy in Cerro de Pasco.